620.1 General (MUTCD Chapter 3A)

 Option.
 Heat may be applied to the paint to maintain a uniform viscosity.

 Guidance.
 Water borne paint should not be heated above 100 degrees Fahrenheit (refer to Guidelines for Using Waterborne Traffic Paint for the application of water borne paint).

 During marginal weather conditions at the end of the striping season, in November and December, cold weather paint should be used.

 Guidance.
 All pavement markings should be replaced when they are determined to be unacceptable.
-Pavement markings must look good during the day and at night.
+Pavement markings should provide acceptable guidance to motorists during both day and at nighttime conditions.